 The degree is very hands-on and you gain practical experience through laboratory classes and fieldwork.

 You will enjoy high levels of seagoing experience on our brand new research vessel, with a series of North Sea offshore practicals.

 These train you in essential skills required by marine biologists and zoologists including:

 You will also take part in a number of field trips throughout the course, including an overseas residential field course in Stage 3.

 You undertake an overseas residential field course during your final year – we offer a choice between a European and non-European location each year.
-Recent locations have included the Bahamas, Bermuda and Portugal.
+Recent locations have included:

 You may also undertake your final-year dissertation overseas at a location of your choice and we will support you in setting up this project.
 This is an opportunity to explore your personal interests, and past projects have included scuba-diving-based research and observing great whales.

 These are exciting opportunities to experience new cultures, to network with scientists in other marine institutions, and to see the diversity of marine science on a global platform.